 Ontario organizations among the top in the country in prioritizing workplace health for 2016

-According to the recently released survey, employers across Canada expect salaries to rise by an average of 2.5 per cent in 2016, which is down from the average 2.8 per cent salary increase expected for 2015.
+Employers across Canada expect salaries to rise by an average of 2.5 per cent in 2016, which is down from the average 2.8 per cent salary increase expected for 2015.

 Human resources leaders in Ontario will focus on improving engagement and productivity in 2016.
 Improving workplace health and engagement is listed as a top priority for 69 per cent of Ontario organizations and improving mental health in the workplace is listed as a top priority for 55 per cent of Ontario organizations, both above the national averages of 66 per cent and 45 per cent, respectively.